-STM 550B is available in three different product and packaging variants:
+STM 550B is available in two different product and packaging variants:

-- STM 550B is the multisensor module in original PTM module form factor intended for integration into OEM housings.
-It is provided in tray and box packaging of 100 units per box. - STM 550B Installation Kit combines the STM 550B multisensor module with a wall mount, a design frame, a magnet (for magnet sensor functionality) and an adhesive mounting tape into a ready to use product.
-It is provided in tray and box packing of 100 units per box. - EMSIB Easyfit Multisensor contains the same components as STM 550B Installation Kit but is provided in single unit packaging with 10 single packaged units per box.
+- STM 550B is the multi-sensor module in original PTM module form factor intended for integration into OEM housings.
+It is provided in tray and box packaging of 100 units per box. - STM 550B Installation Kit combines the STM 550B multi-sensor module with a wall mount, a design frame, a magnet (for magnet sensor functionality) and an adhesive mounting tape into a ready to use product.
+It is provided in tray and box packing of 100 units per box.

-Figure 1 below shows the STM 550B module on the left and the finished product combining the STM 550B module with wall mount and design frame on the right.
+Figure 1 below shows the STM 550B module on the left and an assembled finished product combining the STM 550B module with wall mount and design frame on the right.

-Figure 1 - STM 550B module (left) and finished product (right)
+Figure 1 - STM 550B module (left) and EMSIB finished product (right)